Puerto Rico campaign: American preparations

 The Spanish Crown was unaware that, at the time, the United States had successfully infiltrated the island with a number of spies, among them Henry Howard Whitney, Henry Ward, George Bronson Brea, William Freeman, James Dewel, Frederick Ober and Edwin Emerson, Jr.

-According to a story published in Century magazine in September 1898, Edwin Emerson, Jr., was pretending to be a German journalist.
-He presented himself to the German Consul in St. Thomas and asked for the names of Puerto Ricans of German descent whom he could interview.
-Among the names which the consul gave him were that of the Riefkohl family of the town of Maunabo.
-Upon his arrival in the town of Maunabo he met 14-year-old Rudolph W. Riefkohl and asked the lad in German if he had a map of Puerto Rico (Emerson had lost his).
-Riefkohl answered that he did, however it was decidedly too big for Emerson's use.
+According to a story published in Century magazine in September 1898, Emerson Jr. was pretending to be a German journalist.
+He presented himself to the German consul in St. Thomas and asked for the names of Puerto Ricans of German descent whom he could interview.
+Among the names which the consul gave him were those of the Riefkohl family of the town of Maunabo.
+Upon his arrival in the town of Maunabo he met 14-year-old Rudolph W. Riefkohl and asked him in German whether he had a map of Puerto Rico (that "Emerson had lost his").
+Riefkohl answered that he did, but it was decidedly too big for Emerson's use.
 Riefkohl returned home, not knowing that Emerson was a spy, and quickly drew another with a depiction of the major ports and harbors of Puerto Rico.
-Emerson used the map and it is believed by some that he may have given the map to the U.S. Army Commanding General, Nelson A. Miles, influencing Mile's decision on the landing points for the invasion of Puerto Rico.
+Emerson used the map, and it is believed by some that he may have given the map to the U.S. Army commanding general, Nelson A. Miles, influencing Miles's decision on the landing points for the invasion of Puerto Rico.
 A photostatic copy of Riefkohl's map was published in the Century article.

 Naval campaign in Puerto Rico (May 8–August 13)

 First actions

 The first engagement between the belligerents occurred on May 8, 1898, when the converted liner USS Yale captured a Spanish freighter, Rita, in San Juan Bay.
 On May 9, Yale fought a brief battle with Alfonso XIII, a Spanish auxiliary cruiser, resulting in a Spanish victory.
-Around this time, Captain Ángel Rivero Méndez was assigned the command of the Spanish forces at the fortress of San Cristóbal in San Juan.
-On May 10, when Yale returned to San Juan Bay, Rivero-Méndez ordered his men to open fire on the steamer with an Ordoñez 15 centimeter cannon, in the first attack against American forces in Puerto Rico during the Spanish–American War.
-For his actions, Rivero-Mendez was awarded the "Cruz de la Orden de Merito Militar" (The Cross of the Order of the Military Merit) first class.
+Around this time, Captain Ángel Rivero Méndez was assigned the command of the Spanish forces at the Fortress of San Cristóbal in San Juan.
+On May 10, when Yale returned to San Juan Bay, Rivero-Méndez ordered his men to open fire on the steamer with an Ordoñez 15-centimeter cannon, the first combat in Puerto Rico of the Spanish–American War.
+For his actions, Rivero-Mendez was awarded the Cruz de la Orden de Mérito Militar (the Cross of the Order of the Military Merit) first class.